Midnight95/solutions/README.md

 # solutions
-A repository in which I post solutions to exercises from books
+A repository in which I post solutions to exercises from job applications and books